Smooth $\mathbb{Q}$-homology planes satisfying the Negativity Conjecture: Preliminaries

 \subsection{Divisors on surfaces}

-In order to settle the notation for the remaining part of the article, we now briefly recall some standard definitions of the theory of log surfaces.
+In order to settle the notation for the remaining part of the article, we now briefly recall some standard definitions from the theory of log surfaces.
 For details see e.g.\ \cite{Fujita-noncomplete_surfaces}.